each year, the governor of Virginia announces November is Virginia Indian Heritage Month

 Despite such traditional Virginia gentry myths, the very first FFV's did not speak with a British accent.
 The earliest human residents in Virginia probably walked here from Asia through Alaska, after crossing a land bridge hundreds of miles wide known as Beringea.

 Those immigrants may have come directly from Siberia, following the game through fields and marshes exposed as the sea level dropped.
 The early arrivals may have been trapped on the edge of Siberia/Alaska for thousands of years, isolated from others and interbreeding until the genetic diversity was limited.
-There is even a chance that the first Virginians paddled here from Europe about 15,000 years ago, bringing stone manufacturing traditions from the Burgundy region of France near the rock of Solutre.1
+There is even a theory that the first Virginians paddled here from Europe about 15,000 years ago, bringing stone manufacturing traditions from the Burgundy region of France near the rock of Solutre.

 the first Virginian would not have resembled this individual, because the climate 15,000 years ago was colder.